Sehun0819/Sehun0819.github.io/_posts/2022-06-27-fuzz-rescript-parser.md

 Figure 1 is a brief summary of evolutionary fuzzing.
 'Evolutionary' means, the fuzzer evolves by updating input corpus so that it can start another iteration based on known, effective start point.
 An input is regarded as useful if it found a new coverage, and added to input corpus.
 Many state-of-the-art fuzzers including [AFL](https://lcamtuf.coredump.cx/afl/) and [LibFuzer](https://llvm.org/docs/LibFuzzer.html) have adopted this strategy.
 For each interation in Figure 1,

 1. Fuzzing starts with user provided inputs, which comply with proper input type of PUT(program under test).
 In our case, they should be Rescript source files.
-2. Select one input from input corpus, and randomly mutate bytes.
+2. Select one input from input corpus, and randomly mutate in byte-level.
-3. Execute PUT with mutated input.
+3. Execute PUT with the mutated input.
 4. If PUT crashes, detect a bug by tracing PUT with given input.
-5. If mutated input explores new coverage, add it to input corpus.
+5. If the mutated input explores new coverage, add it to input corpus.

-Then, to recognize whether an input explored previously uncovered code, we should know what part of source code is explored during program execution with given input.
+To recognize whether an input explores previously uncovered code, we should know what part of source code is explored during program execution with given input.
 To do that, the source code of PUT should be recompiled with instrumentation.
-That is, inserting extra code to target source in order that program execution outputs additional coverage information.
-Many languages are providing compilers which instrument in compile time, including Ocaml.
+In other words, inserting extra code in order that program execution outputs additional coverage information.
+Many languages are providing compilers which instrument source codes in compile time, including Ocaml.

 ## Setup